nicktodd/ml-deployment-workshop/02_xgboost_customerchurn_pipeline.md

 ## 2. Create the DynamoDB table to maintain the model registry

-1. Sign into the AWS Console and select the Ireland (eu-west-1) region.
+1. Sign into the AWS Console and select your class assigned region.

 2. Using the `AWS Web Console`, navigate to the `DynamoDB` service.